-- Describe the history of making of Indian Constitution and the role of drafting committee - Explain the purpose of Preamble to the Constitution of India - Outline the Fundamental Rights and Fundamental Duties of a citizen. - Acquire knowledge on functioning of Parliament, Executive and judiciary systems. - Comprehend and evaluate the role of Local self-government and its associated agencies. - Assess and analyze the role and functioning of the Election Commission. - Unit 1 History of Making of the Indian Constitution-History of Drafting Committee. - Unit 2 Philosophy of the Indian Constitution- Preamble Salient Features - Unit 3 Contours of Constitutional Rights & Duties Fundamental Rights - Right to Equality - · Right to Freedom - Right against Exploitation - Right to Freedom of Religion - Cultural and Educational Rights - Right to Constitutional Remedies - Directive Principles of State Policy - Fundamental Duties.
+- Describe the history of making of Indian Constitution and the role of drafting committee - Explain the purpose of Preamble to the Constitution of India - Outline the Fundamental Rights and Fundamental Duties of a citizen. - Acquire knowledge on functioning of Parliament, Executive and judiciary systems. - Comprehend and evaluate the role of Local self government and its associated agencies. - Assess and analyze the role and functioning of the Election Commission.
+Discuss the passage of the Hindu Code Bill of 1956.

+Unit - I: History of Making of the Indian Constitution-History of Drafting Committee.

+Unit - II : Philosophy of the Indian Constitution- Preamble Salient Features.

+Unit - III: Contours of Constitutional Rights & Duties - Fundamental Rights.

+- Right to Equality.

+- Right to Freedom.

+- Right against Exploitation.

+- Right to Freedom of Religion.

+- Cultural and Educational Rights.

+- Right to Constitutional Remedies.

+- Directive Principles of State Policy.

+- Fundamental Duties.